weikailin/cs6222/3-owf.md

 Still too strong: $$\cA$$ can take poly time to slash some of the possible $$x$$.

 We may relax by $$poly(n) / 2^n$$ or $$2^{-0.1 n}$$ on the RHS, but they still too strong to find a candidate.
-We formalize "very small" as follows.
+We formalize "very small" by negligible functions, recalled below.

 #### **Definition:** Negligible Function